syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Localization.md

 ---
 layout : post
-title : Localization of ImageEditor description : How to Localize the contents of SfImageEditor control. platform : xamarin.android control : ImageEditor documentation : ug
+title : Localization of Syncfusion SfImageEditor control in Xamarin.Android platform description : This section describes how to Localize the contents of SfImageEditor control for Xamarin.Android platform platform : xamarin.Android control : ImageEditor documentation : ug
 ---